| Composting Toilets home Sun-Mar self contained toilets Sun-Mar "Centrex"

 1- Keep infected houseplants away from your composter (all

-houseplants seem to host a small colony in their root balls).
-2- Avoid placement in underneath areas and open porches without
+houseplants seem to host a small colony in their root balls).2- Avoid placement in underneath areas and open porches without

-proper insect screening.
 3- Spray the air intake areas with pesticide to discourage

 visitors.